rbarrois/uconf/README.rst

-Confmgr
+UConf
 =======

-Confmgr is a small tool aiming to provide simple handling of configuration files for an heterogeneous computer set.
+UConf is a small tool aiming to provide simple handling of configuration files for an heterogeneous computer set.

 Its key concepts are: